bbangert/beaker/beaker/docs/configuration.rst

     Some of these back-ends require the url option as listed below.

+webtest_varname (**optionall**, string)
+    The name of the attribute to use when stashing the session object into the environ for use with WebTest.
+The name provided here is where the session object will be attached to the WebTest TestApp return value.

 url (**optional**, string)
     URL is specific to use of either ext:memcached or ext:database.
 When using one of those types, this option is **required**.